For some reason, I’ve been thinking about the chance of a better future recently. Car advertising always promises that. Cars seldom deliver it.

 The 1964 FC (aka 101) made much of its curved side window glass, increasing interior space.
 Sharing much beneath the skin with its predecessor, it too was available in quasi-sporty VX4/90 form – though possibly boasting about 4 cylinders and a 90 cubic inch engine was less effective than Ford just calling the warmed over Cortina ‘GT’.
 With the advertising, the aerospace aspirations remain but we’re now also collecting antiques and, shocking, we’re snogging our spouses, though our cosmopolitan pretensions had been slightly scuppered by France vetoing our application to the EEC.

 In late 1967, with France having vetoed Britain’s EEC membership for a second time, the FD returned to US styling themes, but fortunately at a time when that style looked rather well on a scaled-down Brit.
-The all coil suspension combined with a new OHC slant four or, even a 3.3 litre OHV six, probably offered a bit less performance and chuckability than it promised yet, at first, it appeared from its advertising that its sole purpose was for rugged blokes to throw it around quarries or deserts.
+The all coil suspension combined with a new OHC slant four or, even a 3.3 litre OHV six, probably delivered a bit less performance and chuckability than it promised yet, at first, it appeared from its advertising that its sole purpose was for rugged blokes to throw it around quarries or deserts.
 This seemed a bit out of step with the Summer of Love and the rise of feminism (where had the women drivers gone?)
 And when you saw a family, instead of fawning around the car like a totem, they looked a mite smug.

 By now Vauxhall had abandoned the three year US style model cycle, so the FE didn’t appear until 1972.
 The new Victor and the 6 cylinder Ventora were truly aspirational, in the most bullshitty sense of the world, if there is any other.
 At the end of that year, Britain was finally to join the EEC and, in preparation, the FE was even subtitled ‘The Transcontinental’.
 Gaudy paintings promised assignations in foreign countries, and it wasn’t even clear whether some of the people shown were married, at least to one another.